 2. Set a Daily Budget

-Setting a daily limit in Google ads is important.
+Any PPC agency will tell you that setting a daily limit in Google ads is important.
 There's a daily limit tool that allows you to set a cut-off point for daily spending.
 This ensures that you never spend more than your business can afford with your PPC efforts.
 To determine your average daily budget, Google recommends dividing your monthly budget by 30.4, which is the average number of days in a month.

 Fortunately, modern Google Ads tools makes budget management easier than it's ever been.
 You can set up Ads automation that allows Google to optimize your daily spend across each week and month.
 If Google's algorithms have determined that your business tends to get more traffic on weekends, the platform will automatically extend your budget to capitalize on the opportunity, while decreasing it during leaner days to ensure everything evens out.